 © Stephen Texeira |

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this ginger plum crumble recipe, I’d love to know.
-Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this plum crumble, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Spiced Plum Crisp (Gluten-Free Option)